matn7/CS-Notes/src/main/java/spring/SPRING-SECURITY.md

 }
 ```

-- Update Spring Security to use JDBC
+- Update Spring Security to use JDBC.

 ```java
 @Configuration